-Give eggplant a chance because this Roasted Eggplant with Mediterranean Salsa is easy and delicious!
-Eggplant does have some carbs but it’s high in fiber and gluten-free.
+Give eggplant a chance because this Mediterranean Eggplant is easy and delicious and it’s a perfect plant based meal!
+Eggplant is relatively low in net carbs because it’s high in fiber and this recipe is also gluten-free.

 What ingredients do you need for this recipe?